ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/agent-security-aws.md

 ## Agent client/server

-The agents use HTTPS connections to its API servers for communication between a running agent, the API Manager, AWS API Gateway, or AMPLIFY Central.
-The Traceability Agents also use the Lumberjack protocol over TCP to communicate to the AMPLIFY search logs service.
+The agents use HTTPS connections to its API servers for communication between a running agent, the API Manager, AWS API Gateway, or Amplify Central.
+The Traceability Agents also use the Lumberjack protocol over TCP to communicate to the Amplify search logs service.

 Authentication to the servers is enforced through tokens, username/password, or public/private keys, depending upon what is required by the particular server.
 All JWT tokens and private keys and secrets stay within the environment of the agent.
-Public keys are registered in AMPLIFY Central.
+Public keys are registered in Amplify Central.
 Configuration details for these settings can be found at [Discovery Agent variables](/docs/central/connect-aws-gateway/deploy-your-agents-1/#discovery-agent) and [Traceability Agent variables](/docs/central/connect-aws-gateway/deploy-your-agents-1/#traceability-agent).
 For the AWS API Gateway Discovery and Traceability agents, the configuration details are at [Deploy agents - advanced functionality](/docs/central/connect-aws-gateway/deploy-your-agents-1).

 ## Agent configuration file: securing AWS access